Building and Remodeling - Advice for Homeowners

 - Check to see if the contractor has been disciplined or if the license has been suspended or revoked.
 Builders and contractors are licensed by the Licensing Division of the Bureau of Professional Licensing, Michigan Department of Licensing and Regulatory Affairs (LARA).

 The Bureau's home page for Residential Builders, Maintenance and Alteration Contractors provides general information on issues relating to builders' licenses, including additional tips for consumers.

-Consumers may visit the Bureau of Commercial Services' website to verify current license status and check for prior disciplinary action.
+Consumers may visit the Bureau of Professional Licensing’s website to verify current license status and check for prior disciplinary action.
 If possible, use the builder's license number as well as the names of the builder and the business name.

 Decisions issued in response to formal complaints are also accessible online.

-· Check on consumer complaints.
-In addition to checking with the Bureau of Commercial Services for current licensing status and any past disciplinary actions against licensed builders, contact the Better Business Bureau that serves your area and the Attorney General's Consumer Protection Division for a complaint history.
+- Check on consumer complaints.
+In addition to checking with the Bureau of Professional Licensing for current licensing status and any past disciplinary actions against licensed builders, contact the Better Business Bureau that serves your area and the Attorney General's Consumer Protection Division for a complaint history.

 With regard to builders, consumers should be aware that both 1) their right to bring a legal action against the builder; and 2) the Department of Licensing & Regulatory Affairs' authority to initiate a proceeding against a builder are limited if the contract requires the consumer to submit to alternative dispute resolution.

 - In some cases, Michigan law provides you a three-day right to cancel a contract.
 Depending on the circumstances, you may have a right to cancel a construction contract after you have signed it.
 Situations in which you may be able to rescind the contract include: 1) sales solicited at your home (three days to cancel), and 2) contracts in which you agree to make payments over time to a home improvement contractor (one day to cancel).